 Like his father violence was one of the only forms of communication he knew, that and ignoring her of course.
-He would leave his work schedule on her door so she would know if she was on it or not and how long he would be away for, leaving her money for food etc. The only time her father spoke to her was when he was scolding her for one thing or another.
-At the age of seventeen her grandfather died of a heart attack while in the process of beating her.
-Two months later her father also died of a heart attack while in the heat of passion with some woman Salina had never heard of let alone met, yet seemed to know her father better than she did.
-During her college years at Washington State Salina wrote an advice column on “Tailoring your sex life to fit your needs as well as your lovers.”
+He would leave his work schedule on her door so she would know if she was on it or not and how long he would be away, leaving her money for food, etc. The only time her father spoke to her was when he was scolding her for one thing or another.
+At the age of seventeen, her grandfather died of a heart attack while beating her.
+Two months later her father also died of a heart attack while in the heat of passion with some woman Salina had never heard of let alone met yet seemed to know her father better than she did.
+During her college years at Washington, State Salina wrote an advice column on “Tailoring your sex life to fit your needs as well as your lovers.”

-The column was printed in the local college newspaper, not that she was an expert but her readers seemed to like her advice and her column proved to be an exciting read and it proved to be her inspiration while getting her bachelor’s degree in Journalism.
-After graduating she moved back to Portland and bought a classic Victorian home with her inheritance, it was rather large so after a year she had it renovated and rented out the down stairs leaving her a two-bedroom apartment upstairs with a winding staircase as her entrance on the side of the house.
-For the first five years after college Salina spent most of her time doing freelance work for a number of popular woman magazines not her dream job but it paid the bills and put some experience under her belt and padding on her resume.
+The column was printed in the local college newspaper, not that she was an expert, but her readers seemed to like her advice and her column proved to be an exciting read and it proved to be her inspiration while getting her bachelor’s degree in Journalism.
+After graduating she moved back to Portland and bought a classic Victorian home with her inheritance, it was rather large so after a year she had it renovated and rented out the downstairs leaving her a two-bedroom apartment upstairs with a winding staircase as her entrance on the side of the house.
+For the first five years after college, Salina spent most of her time doing freelance work for several popular women’s magazines, not her dream job but it paid the bills and put some experience under her belt and padding on her resume.

 Then came the day she found a letter on her door.

-As strange as it seems to me to contact you this way I find myself doing it any way.
+As strange as it seems to me to contact you this way, I find myself doing it anyway.
 When I first saw you and heard your voice, I wanted more.
-It’s not like me to obsess but my mind is filled with thoughts of you and I‘ve never even met you.
-Like you I’m different, a loner at best.
+It’s not like me to obsess but my mind is filled with thoughts of you and I have never even met you.
+Like you, I’m different, a loner at best.
 Yet you my beloved have grabbed my attention and your words on paper only give me a peek into the dark crevices of your mind, so I delve deeper needing to connect.
 Wanting you even more yet confused as to why I’m going about it the way I am when any other time or with any other woman I would have already introduced myself without hesitation.
-For some reason you’re different, your special and I want you more than I’ve ever wanted anything before.
-I hate to sound weak it’s just not in me but you my beloved are my one and only exception.
+For some reason, you’re different, special and I want you more than I’ve ever wanted anything before.
+I hate to sound weak it’s just not in me but you my beloved are my only exception.